Australia Post parcel rate increases: what changed from 1 July 2026

 Australia Post letterbox domestic rate increase July 2026

-Status: Active.
+Status: Now in effect.
 Issued: 26 May 2026.
-Affects: HotSnail customers using Australia Post domestic forwarding, return-to-sender, and registered post dispatch services.
+Updated: 29 July 2026.
+Affects: HotSnail customers using Australia Post domestic parcel forwarding, Express Post, return-to-sender, and international parcel forwarding.

-Australia Post has published its 2026-27 postal rate schedule, effective 1 July 2026.
-The revision applies to domestic letter postage, domestic parcel rates, and the Express Post satchel range.
-This alert covers the changes relevant to HotSnail customers -- specifically those who have mail forwarded to an Australian address, request return-to-sender items, or send documents domestically through the member portal.
+Australia Post's annual retail price revision took effect on 1 July 2026.
+It covers domestic Parcel Post, Express Post and international parcels and letters.
+This alert covers the changes relevant to HotSnail customers -- specifically those who have mail or parcels forwarded to an Australian address, request return-to-sender items, or forward internationally.

 What Australia Post published